ATA Card / SRAM card compatibility with Fanuc and Mitsubishi controls

 ATA Card and SRAM card compatibility and recommendations

 Compatibility, unfortunately is not documented very well.
 It seems that none really knows if anything will work for sure.
 Fanuc has a small sheet of what they have used.
 There are many brands and adapters you can use and adapt to pcmcia cards.
 I only recommend one form factor that should work for every control you have, and that is SRAM cards.
-They are the most commonly used today, however; our ATA stye PCMCIA flash cards will work on most of the controls from 2003-2006 as long as they are 32mb or less.
 The size of the files that are transferred or backed up are very small, especially for older machines.

 SRAM card spec compatibility